 Continue to walk to the end of the road and go through a small gate on your right.
 Keeping the boundary of the manor house on your right, cut straight across the field to the next stile.
 Continue over the following field to meet a small country road.

-Turn left then right again, passing a small ruin on your right hand side, possibly related to West Hall, which we will arrive at shortly.
+Turn left onto the small country lane.
+This was once the main route, especially during the medieval period, between the county town of Dorchester and the Abbey town of Sherborne.
+Turn right at the next opportunity, passing a small ruin on your right hand side, possibly related to West Hall – which we will arrive at shortly.
 Firstly walk straight on through West Hall Barn.
 West Hall Barn was converted in 1999 from stables into a fully functioning, elegant event room.
 The Barn itself is over 500 years old.
 It has been sympathetically converted to retain many of its unique and original features – such as the manger, stone walling and extensive oak beams.
-Additional complimenting features including Elm window seating, private lawns and a private lake, all adding to the barns charming and relaxed atmosphere.

 Follow the same road to pass West Hall on your left.
 It teases you with glimmers through trees and over ancient stone walls, but as a private residence, this is all you are allowed to see.
 The house is rich with history.
 Having once been in the Ellis family for over 500 years little has been changed by time.
 The ‘E’ for Ellis visible in the iron gate posts.
 The oldest part of the house has been dated to 1205, not far off 1000 years old!
 It also contains original 15th century glass work.
 The house has been restored and there are modern additions to the floorplan, however, the plan and development of the house is similar to that at Folke Manor House.

 The house also comes with many historical legends.
 Punishments, such as hangings were carried out in the cellars.
-A tunnel exists from the house to the church and the owner today has claimed to have found 5 priest holes.
+A tunnel exists from the house to the church in Longburton and the owner today has claimed to have found 5 priest holes, these are specific hiding places camouflaged into the walls.
 It was these priest holes that lead on to its most memorable part in history which took place during the civil war.
 In the mid 1600s Cromwell’s Roundheads were on the search for the disposed monarch, Charles II, and his supporters.
 West Hall was a Catholic stronghold allied to King, and suspicion was brought down upon it.
 Cromwell’s men attempted to gain entry to West Hall as they were convinced that it was a convenient hiding place for the king himself.
 However, the house was heavily defended, the windows are barred and the doors have giant five-inch square planks which slot into the wall.
 It’s clear that the house was set up to prevent unwanted entry and, try as they might, the attackers could not gain access.
-The only reminder of the attack now are the six deep scars left in its original heavy oak front door by their unrelenting axes.
+The only reminder of the attack today are the six deep scars left in its original heavy oak front door by their unrelenting axes.

-Leaving the house behind you, turn right, off the drive and cut across the next field diagonally.
+Leaving the house behind you, turn right, off the drive and cut across the next field, forking left.
 Go through the line of Beech trees and head in the same direction to the village of Longburton.

-The village is a ribbon development along the A352 road, which was once the turnpike between Dorchester and Sherborne.
+The village is a ribbon development along the A352 road, which was once the turnpike between Dorchester and Sherborne, trumping the old medieval road.
 Although the dominant industry is dairy farming, other local industries have included stone-quarrying and more recently land has been given over to orchards.
 As you approach the main road, The Rose and Crown pub is on your left.
 To continue the walk, turn right and stay on the pavement for about 50m or so.
 Turn right, off the road at a bollard, past some garages and into a residential estate.
 Continue straight ahead to where the road turns and you meet a bridleway, taking you deep into the orchards.

 Walk straight across the first orchard and then turn right, before the gate, to remain in the same field.
 Go over the stile to the next field of crop rather than trees, and head to the river and back up the other side to go over another stile and into some woodland.
-Turn right and remain on the path until it reaches the road.
-Here you arrive back in the parish of Folke.
-Turn left and left again to head up the hill and away from Folke.
+Turn right and remain on the path until it reaches the road, this path also being part of the original medieval route.
+At the road you arrive back in the parish of Folke.
+Turn left and left again to head up the hill and away from the village.
 Continue through two fields to reach a track.

 The Elms carpark, and your vehicle, is just the other side of the pub.